TACC-Cloud/tapis-cli/docs/projects/app_ini.rst

 Values must be simple scalars and it should be assumed they will be interpreted as strings.

-Using Env in a File
+Using Environment in a File
 -------------------

 Here is an example of including a custom option ``value123`` and using it